spakl/research-site/README.md

 group/index.html      group area login placeholder group/dashboard.html  group area content placeholder
 ```

-Every page you'll actually edit is plain HTML with a bit of Liquid templating
-at the top (the `---` front matter block) — you don't need to know Jekyll
-beyond that to fill in content.
-Search each file for `[bracketed placeholders]`
-and `TODO` comments.

 ## 1. First pass: find-and-replace

 In `_config.yml`, fill in: